 - Increase provider adherence to the 5A’s model.

-- Improve provider/client communication regarding tobacco use.
+- Improve provider/caregiver communication regarding tobacco use.

 - Sustain the use of the 5A’s resources at participating sites.